Alabama fire chief: At least 8 died in marina boat dock fire

 The blaze destroyed the B dock, about 50 yards (46 meters) from the A dock where the boat of Durham’s boyfriend was moored.

-“There were numerous people rescued from the water who had escaped by going into the water,” Jackson County Chief Sheriff’s Deputy Rocky Harnen told The Associated Press shortly after dawn.
+“There were numerous people rescued from the water who had escaped by going into the water,” Jackson County Chief Sheriff’s Deputy Rocky Harnen told the AP shortly after dawn.
 “We’re trying to get divers down here to search for possible victims.”

 People were jumping onto a boat at the end of the dock because fire had consumed the middle portion and that was their only escape.
 But then the flames spread to that boat, leaving water as their only way out, Durham said.